yunba/mqtt-bench/README.md

-  -broker="tcp://{host}:{port}"               : URI of MQTT broker (required) -broker-password=""                         : Password for connecting to the MQTT broker -broker-username=""                         : Username for connecting to the MQTT broker -tls=""                                     : TLS mode. 'server:certFile' or 'client:rootCAFile,clientCertFile,clientKeyFile'
+  -broker="tcp://{host}:{port}"               : URI of MQTT broker (required) -broker-password=""                         : Password for connecting to the MQTT broker -broker-username=""                         : Username for connecting to the MQTT broker -broker-clientid=""                         : ClientId for connecting to the MQTT broker -tls=""                                     : TLS mode. 'server:certFile' or 'client:rootCAFile,clientCertFile,clientKeyFile'
   -qos=0                                      : MQTT QoS(0|1|2)
   -retain=false                               : MQTT Retain